vycoder/portfolio/src/blogs/2018/weird-javascript.md

 Hello Watson
 Sup Morty
 ```
-Remember that each function can access it's outer environment whenever it wasn't able to look for a certain variable in it's own environment?
-Not only that, functions in Javascript also maintains a reference to it's outer environment even though said environment has already finished executing.
+Remember that each function can access its outer environment whenever it wasn't able to look for a certain variable in its own environment?
+Not only that, functions in Javascript also maintains a reference to its outer environment even though said environment has already finished executing.

 In the example above, `sayHi` is a reference to a function where `'Hi'` was passed as an argument to the parameter, said function returns yet another function where said parameter is being used in addition to the latter functions' own parameter.